open2b/scriggo-site/site/how-to-use.md

 }
 ```

-it calls the `Format` method to get the file format.
+Scriggo calls the Format method to get the file format.

 ### Build and run templates

 A template is first compiled and then executed, even concurrently by multiple goroutines.
 The compilation parses, type
 checks and emits the template bytecode.
-Execution is fast because it executes the bytecode on a virtual machine.
+Execution is fast because it executes the bytecode on its virtual machine.

 To compile a template, you pass the file system and the filename to the
 [scriggo.BuildTemplate](https://pkg.go.dev/github.com/open2b/scriggo#BuildTemplate) function, then call the